Overview

 Our Approach

-Southland is providing design-assist mechanical and plumbing services for this new data science building.
-To get ahead of procurement issues and establish and maintain a target value, we were formally onboarded during design development to work with the Engineer of Record and project team.
+We provided the design-assist mechanical and plumbing services for this new data science building.
+To get ahead of procurement issues and establish and maintain a target value, we were formally onboarded during design development to work with the engineer of record and project team.

 Result

-With a focus on sustainable design and the goal of connecting occupants in the digital world to the natural environment, the building structure will produce a reduced carbon footprint.
+With a focus on sustainable design and the goal of connecting occupants in the digital world to the natural environment, the building structure produces a reduced carbon footprint.
 The project also included diverse business participation goals for Women-Business Enterprises (WBE) and Minority-Business Enterprises (MBE).
-The building is currently targeting a LEED Platinum certification.

-Once completed, Amy Gutmann Hall will help make the tools of data analysis more accessible across a variety of fields, furthering interests of the entire University of Pennsylvania community.
+Completed in December 2024, Amy Gutmann Hall makes the tools of data analysis more accessible across a variety of fields, furthering interests of the entire University of Pennsylvania community.

 Successful Partnerships